UplandsDynamic/dogs-dinner-constituent-calculator/README.md

 Default values for the calculations used to establish the suitability of the dog food constituents are based mainly on the information provided by the All About Dog Food website.

+## Where?

+A live instance of this application is hosted by Streamlit and is available [here](https://dogs-dinner-constituent-calculator.streamlit.app/).

+Code releases are also available right here on GitHub.